parnikkapore/quiknotes-fe/README.md

-# quiknotes-fe
+# Creative Noters

-A fast and painless PDF annotation [web app](https://creative-noters.vercel.app).
+A simple, intuitive, and frictionless [web app](https://creativenoters.vercel.app) for annotating on images and documents.